You Need To Secure Your Google Business Maps!

 If you’ve been an established business for some time you’ll discover that you’re already in the search results.
 Once you locate this image look for the anchor text with the words… “Own this business?” – or – “Verify this business” – or -“Manage this page” (predicated on how old your website is).

-However, if you are a recent business and can’t locate your Google Business Location Image, then you’ll want to establish your ‘correct’ address in your Google My Biz account directly.
+However, if you are a recent business and can’t locate your Google Business Location Image, then you’ll want to establish your ‘correct’ address in your Google Biz Profile account directly.

-Note: If you see ‘2’ (identical) businesses in your Google My Business (GMB) account, only verify ‘1’ location… Sometimes it gets confusing because you might had started your business inside your GMB account only to find out you were listed with a Business Location Image in Search (noted above).
-Preferably, just ‘verify’ your Image in Search and otherwise do not request a verification for two of the same listings in GMB… it will confuse Google!
+Note: If you see ‘2’ (identical) businesses in your Google Business Profile (GBP) account, only verify ‘1’ location… Sometimes it gets confusing because you might had started your business inside your GMB account only to find out you were listed with a Business Location Image in Search (noted above).
+Preferably, just ‘verify’ your Image in Search and otherwise do not request a verification for two of the same listings in GBP… it will confuse Google!
 Just let one of them sit idle (not verified)… it’s hard to delete just one of them, btw.

 Sometimes you’ll have ‘2’ choices to verify… by phone or by mail… but usually by mail.